UCRCSSI/CS10B-Winter2021/Week06/MT.md

 **You don't need a destructor for this problem, you can implement one if you want**

 Create a program that will have a `Graph` class that will store multiple `Point` objects as pointers.
-Ask the user to enter a bunch of coordinates `x y` and store it in a `Graph` object.
+Ask the user to enter 9 coordinates `x y` and store it in a `Graph` object.
-Delete the point at the middle index (print out which coordinate was deleted).
+Delete 5th item in the list (print out which coordinate was deleted).
 Then sort each `Point` s.t. the coordinates closest to the x-axis is first, farthest is last.
 Create a second `Graph` object of `Point` objects that will point at the same coordinates as the other vector.
 Sort the second `Graph` the same way as the first vector, except aligned to the y-axis.